A practical guide to Gorgias webhooks for support automation

 Giving agents more context

-Agents often have to tab-hop to find the information they need to solve a ticket.
-A webhook can help.
+Gorgias is designed to give agents a clear view of the customer, and webhooks can enhance this further.
 When a ticket is created, it can be set up to check your Shopify store for the customer's order history.
 It can then pull key details like their lifetime value or last order date and add it as an internal note in the Gorgias ticket.
 Your team gets the info they need, right where they need it.

-A screenshot of the Gorgias interface showing a customer's Shopify order history alongside their support ticket.
+A screenshot of the Gorgias interface showing a customer

 Kicking off bigger workflows

 Sometimes a support ticket is just the first step in a longer process.
 When an agent marks a ticket as "resolved," a webhook could tell a tool like Klaviyo to send a follow-up survey a few days later.
-Or if a customer asks for a return, a webhook could start the process in your returns management app, saving your team from copying and pasting all the details.
+Or if a customer asks for a return, a webhook could start the process in your returns management app, ensuring your team has everything they need to handle the request professionally.

-How to set up Gorgias webhooks: The challenges
+How to set up Gorgias webhooks: Technical considerations

-While all that sounds great, getting Gorgias webhooks from idea to reality isn't always straightforward.
-There are two main paths people take, and both have their own trade-offs.
+While all that sounds great, getting Gorgias webhooks from idea to reality involves some technical steps.
+There are two main paths people take, depending on their team's resources.

 The manual method: Direct HTTP integrations